 Ivette Amelia López, PhD, MPH

 Ivette Amelia López, PhD, MPH is a Professor of Public Health at University of Utah Department of Family and Preventive Medicine.
 She is also the PI/Director of the Utah Area Health Education Centers.
 Dr. López was born and raised in Caguas, Puerto Rico, and came to the United States mainland to pursue an advanced education.
-She is, and has been for decades, a dedicated professional in pursuit of health equity for Latinos and other disadvantaged populations in the United States.
+She is, and has been for decades, a dedicated professional in pursuit improved health for Latinos and other disadvantaged populations in the United States.
 From AIDS (the epidemic that drew her to public health) to diabetes, obesity causal explanations among minority women, to community health worker involvement in health career student education, her research and service are dedicated to engaging minority communities in finding solutions to their health burdens.

 Jessica L. Jones, MD, MSPH

 Jessica L. Jones, MD, MSPH is a board-certified physician in family medicine, currently serving as an associate professor with the Division of Public Health, Department of Family and Preventive Medicine at the University of Utah School of Medicine.
-She is also the Associate Chair for Equity, Diversity, and Inclusion with the department.
+She is also Chair for the Resiliency and Belonging Committee within the department.
 Dr. Jones completed medical school at the UCLA School of Medicine and residency training at the University of Utah.
 She also completed a faculty development fellowship with the Department of Family and Preventive Medicine, which included completing a master’s in science in public health degree.
 This fellowship included completing a Master of Science in Public Health degree.
 As an Underrepresented Minority in Medicine (URMM) and after 17 years as a physician with the University of Utah Department of Family and Preventive Medicine, she strives to be an outstanding voice and advocate for underrepresented minorities in medicine, encouraging and facilitating equity and inclusion.
 Dr. Jones has over 10 years of continuity clinic experience and medical student/resident teaching.
 Currently, as an urgent care provider, she is on the front line of clinical public health, and continues to teach and advise graduate public health, physician assistant, and nurse practitioner students.

 Tejinder P. (TP) Singh, BDS, MDS, MPH

 Tejinder P. (TP) Singh, BDS, MDS, MPH is an Associate Professor in the Division of Public Health.
 He joined the Division of Public Health as an Adjunct Instructor and has played a key role in fostering academic collaborations and engaging communities promoting the practice of Public Health globally.
 He is also working for the School of Dentistry bridging dentistry and public health to promote preventive oral health programs in Utah.
-He directs a learning abroad program for the Division of Public Health to India for promoting scholarship including research in gender equity, nutrition and water sanitation and hygiene.
+He directs a learning abroad program for the Division of Public Health to India for promoting scholarship including research in gender parity, nutrition and water sanitation and hygiene.
 TP Singh earned a BDS and MDS (Prosthodontics) degree from Government Dental College & Hospital, Amritsar, before continuing on to earn a MPH at the University of Utah.

 Karen Schliep, PhD, MSPH